apache/pulsar/site2/docs/helm-deploy.md

 #### Kubernetes namespace

-By default, the Pulsar Helm chart is installed in a namespace called `pulsar`.
+By default, the Pulsar Helm Chart is installed in a namespace called `pulsar`.

 ```yaml
 namespace: pulsar
 ```

-To install the Pulsar Helm chart into a different Kubernetes namespace, you can include this option in the `helm install` command.
+To install the Pulsar Helm Chart into a different Kubernetes namespace, you can include this option in the `helm install` command.

 ```bash
 --set namespace=<different-k8s-namespace>
 ```

-By default, the Pulsar Helm chart doesn't create the namespace.
+By default, the Pulsar Helm Chart doesn't create the namespace.

 ```yaml
 namespaceCreate: false
 ```

-To use the Pulsar Helm chart to create the Kubernetes namespace automatically, you can include this option in the `helm install` command.
+To use the Pulsar Helm Chart to create the Kubernetes namespace automatically, you can include this option in the `helm install` command.

 ```bash
 --set namespaceCreate=true